Physician Assisted Suicide (PAS)

 drugs.
 He said that any physicians who use drugs to help patients die

-face suspension or revocation of their licenses to prescribe federally
+face suspension or revocation of their licenses to prescribe controlled medication.
+A later court injunction blocked Ashcroft's

 initiative.
 More details.

-- 2002-MAY: HawaiI: Physician assisted suicide bill rejected: The "Death with Dignity Act," HB 2487, was passed by a House
+2002-MAY: HawaiI: Physician assisted suicide bill is rejected: The "Death with Dignity Act," HB 2487, was passed by a House

 committee in late 2002-FEB.